The Workshops Rail Museum Visit with Kids

 At various times throughout the year, usually coinciding with school holidays, Day Out with Thomas arrives at The Workshops Rail Museum.

-Thomas the Tank Engine arrives as does a few of his friends.
+Thomas the Tank Engine arrives, as does a few of his friends.

 The museum sets out a bunch of train tables with various pieces of wooden tracks and accessories for the kids to play with.